 The Austrian Climate Research Programme supports high-quality research and other activities aimed at advancing the science and practice of climate change adaptation and mitigation in Austria.
-The intent is also to provide scientific background for the implementation of the Austrian strategy for adaptation to climate change, the Climate and Energy Strategy of the Austrian Government (#mission2030) and for the implementation of the Paris Agreement in Austria.
+The intent is also to provide scientific background for the implementation of the Austrian strategy for adaptation to climate change, the National Energy and Climate Plan 2030 (NEKP) and for the implementation of the Paris Agreement in Austria.
 The ACRP also supports research that enhances Austria's role in the global climate research and policy communities.

-Following the Paris Agreement enacted on November 4, 2016, and the increasing urgency for action, particular emphasis is on reaching the ambitious goals set out in Paris.
+Following the 2016 Paris Agreement and the increasing urgency for action, particular emphasis is on reaching its ambitious goals.
+Emphasis is also on the interconnections of the Paris Agreement with those of sustainable Earth systems.
 The evolving targets for emission reductions outside the EU Emissions Trading System will pose a significant challenge to Austria.
 Apart from providing new scientific expertise on climate change, impacts and adaptation options, the intent of the ACRP is also to help meet mitigation challenges.